smokeml/smokeml.github.io/icseae.md

 In the home directory, there are several folders, including three groups of benchmarks and other folders:

-* **bench36** The LLVM bitcode (ver 3.6) files for each project (29 in total).
+* **bench36** The LLVM Bitcode (ver 3.6) files for each project (29 in total).
-* **bench40** The LLVM bitcode (ver 4.0) files for each project (29 in total).
+* **bench40** The LLVM Bitcode (ver 4.0) files for each project (29 in total).
 Saber uses LLVM Bitcode files of version 4.0.
 * **srcs** Source code of the Tmux project.
 CSA and Facebook Infer relies on the presence of the compilation database.
 * **bin** Bin contains links to analyzers.
-* **pinpoint** where pinpoint package is installed
+* **pinpoint** where Pinpoint package is installed
 * **installs** where facebook infer is installed

 ## All results:

 Since we have a large set of benchmarks (29 projects) and 5 different tools to evaluate (SMOKE/Pinpoint/Saber/CSA/Infer).
-It takes significant large amount of time to evaluate and to collect the results.
-To better replicate the results within limited evaluation time,we have converted all reports to Pinpoint bug report format and made the reports and our inspection results available on the bug reporting system (Pinpoint Report System).
+It takes a significantly large amount of time to evaluate and to collect the results.
+To better replicate the results within limited evaluation time, we have converted all reports to Pinpoint bug report format and made the reports and our inspection results available on the bug reporting system (Pinpoint Report System).
 Here is how to access them:

 The address is [SMOKE/Saber/CSA/Pinpoint/Infer Reports](http://ec2-54-185-211-230.us-west-2.compute.amazonaws.com:40080/online_report)